-- 1. Exploration of community needs and priorities (included in this summary) - 2.
-Community review the Engagement Summary and the Draft Needs Assessment (to be completed in late fall)
+- 1. Exploration of community needs and priorities summarized in Sections 2 and 3, and - 2.
+Community review of the Program and Space Requirements Report summarized in Section 4.

 1.2 ENGAGEMENT ACTIVITIES & PARTICIPATION

 The following engagement activities were completed as part of the community engagement process.